Asylum seekers not reporting to Home Office ‘will be found’, vows minister

 “How can the Conservative Home Office keep losing so many people?”

-Meanwhile, Rishi Sunak rejected the idea of accepting the return of asylum seekers from Ireland amid concerns the policy was driving migrants across the border into the republic.
+Meanwhile, Rishi Sunak rejected the idea of accepting the return of asylum seekers from Ireland amid concerns the policy is driving migrants across the border into the republic.

-The Prime Minister said he was “not interested” in a returns deal if the European Union did not allow the UK to send back asylum seekers who had crossed the English Channel from France.
+The Prime Minister said he is “not interested” in a returns deal if the European Union does not allow the UK to send back asylum seekers who have crossed the English Channel from France.

 The Irish Government has claimed the number of asylum seekers crossing from Northern Ireland is now “higher than 80%” of Ireland’s overall total due to a shift in migration patterns in recent months.